GluuFederation/docs-ce-prod/3.0.1/source/admin-guide/cas.md

 #### Enabling attributes you plan to release in Shibboleth IdP

-Shibboleth IdP requires you to define all atributes it will work with when serving SAML requests in `/opt/shibboleth-idp/conf/attribute-resolver.xml` file.
+Shibboleth IdP requires you to define all atributes it will work with when serving SAML and CAS requests in `/opt/shibboleth-idp/conf/attribute-resolver.xml` file.
 Though Gluu CE 3.0.1 doesn't offer complete CAS support in admin web UI, there is a neat hack which can make this step easier for you.
-As all attributes added to list of released attributes of any SAML TR in web UI are automatically placed in the `attribute-resolver.xml`, you can create a bogus SAML TR the only purpose of which will be storing attributes you need to release to all your CAS apps.
-Note that it has nothing to do with actual decision about whether each attribute should be sent to a specific requesting application (you'll learn how to do this in the next section).
+As all attributes added to list of released attributes of any SAML TR in web UI are automatically placed in the `attribute-resolver.xml`, you can create a "fake" SAML TR the only purpose of which will be storing attributes you need to release to all your CAS apps.
+Note that it has nothing to do with actual decision about whether each attribute should be sent to a specific requesting application (you'll learn how to do this in the next section), it just pushes all required attribute definitions to `attribute-resolver.xml`.

 !!!
 Warning
     For security concerns, you should make sure that nobody with malicious intent will be able to use this TR to fool your IdP into releasing user's attributes to them.